dartmouth-cs98/hack-a-thing-2-setlist-visualizer-2/README.md

-# Hack A Thing - Setlist Visualizer
+# Hack A Thing 2 - Setlist Visualizer

 ## Alexander Danilowicz, Weiling Huang

 ![Example](ExampleOutput.png)

 *Dynamically created over the Internet thanks to  Django...*

+# How does this hack-a-thing inspire you or relate to your possible project ideas?

+- Dynamic web pages
+- Working with APIs

 ## What we attempted to build